20 Hairstyles With Bangs That Transform Every Cut

 Style curly bangs separately from the rest of the hair — apply a small amount of gel to the bangs while damp, scrunch upward, and diffuse on low heat.
 The bangs need their own gel cast for hold.
 Curly bangs work on type 2C through 4B and look most dramatic on tight curls where the spring factor creates the most bounce.
 They grow out into face-framing curly layers seamlessly.

-10. Baby Bangs on Short Hair
+10. Long Side-Swept Bangs on Short Hair

 11. Bangs With an Updo